This page sets out how the strategic dialogue process works.

 The general process for strategic dialogue is as follows:

 • The HEA writes to higher education institutions requesting submissions under the cycle in question.
 Submissions, based on developments including most recently available SRS data are to be returned to the HEA.

-• The HEA Executive carries out an internal review and analysis of the institutional submissions.
+• The HEA Executive (with assistance from an expert panel) carries out an internal review and analysis of the institutional submissions.

 • On foot of this analysis the HEA prepared institutional feedback up to and including an indication of likely performance outcomes.

 • A round of strategic dialogue meetings then takes place.